32nd Infantry Regiment (United States): Korean War

-Landing at Iwon on the 29th, the regiment moved quickly northward with the 1st Battalion on the east coast of the Chosin Reservoir and the 2nd and 3rd in the Fusan Reservoir area.
+Landing at Riwŏn on the 29th, the regiment moved quickly northward with the 1st Battalion on the east coast of the Chosin Reservoir and the 2nd and 3rd in the Fusan Reservoir area.

 At that point there were definite indications of Communist Chinese intervention in the war.
 Information that three enemy divisions had arrived at Yudam-ni on 20 November reached intelligence personnel via prisoners of war.
 On the ground, no contact was made in the Chosin Reservoir area.

 On 29 November 1950, when the full force of the Chinese attack struck the UN forces, the 2nd and 3rd Battalions stood their ground until UN elements further north moved to join the battle.
 Together all these UN elements made an orderly withdrawal from the Fusan area.

 The 1st Battalion on the east coast of the Battle of Chosin Reservoir was with elements of the 31st Infantry Regiment and the 1st Marines, who were cut off by Chinese forces.
 Only after long and bloody fighting did these forces work their way south to Koto-ri, and then to the Hungman perimeter.
 Lieutenant Colonel Don C. Faith Jr., 1st Battalion, 32nd Infantry, commander of Task Force Faith, distinguished himself in this action.
 During the five-day period from 27 November to 1 December 1950, he personally directed his troops across the ice-covered reservoir and continually placed himself with the forward elements of the battalion.
 He was mortally wounded while attempting to destroy an enemy road block with hand grenades.
 For his leadership, Lieutenant Colonel Faith was posthumously awarded the Medal of Honor, the nation's highest award for valor.

 Elements of the regiment were among the units that participated in the Battle of Triangle Hill from October to November 1952.

 With the signing of the Korean Armistice Agreement and the end of the Korean war, the regiment busied themselves with defensive preparations on the Korean peninsula, in case of a resumption of hostilities.
 The regiment was later reorganized and activated as the 1st Battalion, 32nd Infantry Regiment.